Chhattisgarh govt hikes ex gratia for fallen soldiers' kin to Rs 50 lakh | Headlines

 - India

-The Chhattisgarh government has decided to increase the financial assistance given to the kin of soldiers hailing from the state who sacrifice their lives during war or military operations, from Rs 20 lakh to Rs 50 lakh, officials said on Monday.
+The Chhattisgarh government has decided to increase the financial assistance for the families of soldiers hailing from the state, who sacrifice their lives during war or military operations, from Rs 20 lakh to Rs 50 lakh, officials said.

-The decision was taken during a meeting of the Rajya Sainik Board (RSB) chaired by Chief Minister Vishnu Deo Sai at Mantralaya Mahanadi Bhawan in Nava Raipur, a government statement said.
+The decision was taken during a meeting of the Rajya Sainik Board (RSB) chaired by Chief Minister Vishnu Deo Sai at Mantralaya Mahanadi Bhawan in Nava Raipur, a government statement said on Monday.

 The meeting also discussed welfare schemes run by the state government for war widows, ex-servicemen, and their dependents.

-The decisions taken in the meeting will benefit ex-servicemen, widows, and their families.
-Several important suggestions were also given by members for the betterment of ex-servicemen, which will be positively considered by the government, Sai assured.

-The ex-gratia given to wife or dependents of fallen soldiers has been hiked from Rs 20 lakh to Rs 50 lakh, amount for gallantry award recipients from Rs 40 lakh to Rs 1 crore, and 'Jangi Inaam' motivational grant given to parents of soldiers from Rs 5,000 per year to Rs 20,000 per year, according to the statement.
+The ex gratia given to wife or dependents of fallen soldiers has been hiked from Rs 20 lakh to Rs 50 lakh, the amount for gallantry award recipients from Rs 40 lakh to Rs 1 crore, and 'Jangi Inaam' motivational grant given to parents of soldiers from Rs 5,000 per year to Rs 20,000 per year, according to the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)